Farisa-11/OptiCrop-Smart-Agricultural-Production-Optimization-Engine/docs/Epic-1-Define-Problem-and-Understanding/01-Specify-the-Business-Problem.md

 - Generates recommendations to improve farming decisions.
 - Supports sustainable and efficient agricultural practices.

-By utilizing historical agricultural datasets and predictive analytics, the platform assists farmers in selecting crops that are most likely to succeed under specific conditions.
+By utilizing historical agricultural datasets and predictive analytics, the platform assists farmers in selecting crops that are most likely to succeed under specific environmental conditions.

 ---